HumanSignal/label-studio/docs/source/tutorials/sklearn-text-classifier.md

 ### Create ML backend configs & scripts

-Label Studio can automatically create all necessary configs and scripts needed to run ML backend from your newly created model.
+Label Studio can automatically create all necessary configurations and scripts needed to run ML backend from your newly created model.

 Call your ML backend `my_backend` and from the command line, initialize the ML backend directory `./my_backend`: